Best Espresso Martini Recipe

 • Brew your espresso.
 Set aside.

-• To a cocktail shaker, add ice, then coffee liqueur of choice (I like adding a ½ ounce of both Baileys and Kahlua!), then espresso.
+• To a cocktail shaker, add ice, then coffee liqueur of choice (I like adding a ½ ounce of both Baileys and Kahlua!), vodka, then espresso.

 • Shake cocktail vigorously for at least 15 seconds.